remlapmot/bookdown-thesis/README.md

 * the github repo for which is here: https://github.com/yihui/bookdown-crc
 * The full bookdown guide is here: https://bookdown.org/yihui/bookdown/
 * The Rmarkdown guide is here: https://bookdown.org/yihui/rmarkdown/

+Update:
+* The thesisdown package provides a richer implementation of using bookdown to create a thesis. https://github.com/ismayc/thesisdown